 Local services is one of the top 3 most reviewed categories on Yelp.

 Yelp typically gives you 24 hours to redeem your reward.
 So be ready to act fast.
 Claim your profile.
 Fill it out thoroughly.
 And get ads running.

 Moz is an industry leader in SEO software.
 Moz and other similar companies have tools every marketer should use to get the most out of their marketing budgets.

-Moz offers a keyword planner that far exceeds Google Adwords tool.
+Moz offers a keyword planner that far exceeds Google Ads tool.
 It gives you keyword traffic, difficulty and top competitors among other useful information.